-As described by the National Panel for Psychiatric-Mental Health NP Competencies, the following competencies reflect the current knowledge and scope of practice for psychiatric-mental health nurse practitioners.
+The National Panel for Psychiatric-Mental Health NP Competencies includes the following aptitudes, reflecting current knowledge and scope of practice:

-Health Promotion and Protection and Disease Prevention and Treatment which includes assessment, diagnosis, plan of care and treatment which does include prescriptive authority.
+Health Promotion & Protection and Disease Prevention & Treatment incorporate psychiatric assessment, diagnosis, plan of care, and treatment, including prescriptive authority.

-Patient Relationship -including teaching and coaching, professional role management and negotiation of health care delivery systems, and monitoring and ensuring the quality of healthcare practice, in addition to cultural competencies.
+Patient Relationship comprises teaching and coaching, professional role management and negotiation of health care delivery systems, as well as monitoring and ensuring the quality of healthcare practice, in addition to cultural competencies.

 Please see National Panel for Psychiatric-Mental Health NP Competencies.

-Typically this is not an issue; in fact currently there is a shortage of Mental Health professionals with prescriptive authority in most communities.
-Allen College frequently receives new job postings for Psychiatric Mental Health Nurse practitioners.
-There are positions available both statewide and nationally.
+No, in fact, currently there is a shortage of Mental Health professionals with prescriptive authority in most communities.
+Allen College frequently receives multiple job postings; there are numerous positions available both statewide and nationally.

 How are clinical preceptors chosen?